 Different molecular structure means it may work for people who have built up a Botox immunity

-All three of these BTXAs have different molecular structure.
+All three of these neurotoxins have a different molecular structure.
 Because of Dysport’s make-up, it may have a quicker onset (about 2-5 days versus 4-7 days like Botox and Xeomin).
 This is not a claim made by the manufacturer, but rather is based on patient experiences.

 Has been in use in the US since 2002